ShoaibShokat03/bablojs/template/README.md

 ## Core Architecture

-BABLOJS follows a modular architecture where each component has a specific responsibility:
+BABLOjS follows a modular architecture where each component has a specific responsibility:

 ```
 ┌─────────────────────────────────────────┐